Fantomcode23/Holy-Mackerel/README.md

 # Analog-Inference-Chip
-## A Novel gate-level architecture for neural network implementation for real time inference.
+## A novel gate-level/chip-level architecture of neural network implementations for real time inference.